-Notes to the financial statements (cont'd) For the year ended 31 December 2024 whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
-In making this assessment. the Fund considers:
+Notes to the financial statements (cont'd) For the year ended 31 December 2024

+In assessing whether the contractual cash flows are SPPI, the Fund considers the contractual terms of the instrument.
+This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
+In making this assessment, the Fund considers: